LucaBalzani/Project_imapp/README.md

 When creating the image used for running the program the libraries **g++**, **cmake** and **git** may not be installed, as they are not used.

 ## To run the code
-To run the code, on the proper environment, one should just build the code:
+To run the program, on the proper environment, one should just build the code and run it:

     cmake -S . -B build_release -DCMAKE_BUILD_TYPE=Release
     cmake --build build_release
     build_release/mandelbrot

 The output of the code is then saved in the current directory.
-The output includes 4 _png_ files and a _txt_ file:
+The output includes 4 _.png_ files and a _.txt_ file:
 - Mandelbrot.png ⟶ Representation of the Mandelbrot set in red (latest grain size tested, 800 pixels),
 - Mandelbrot_at_300.png ⟶ Representation of the Mandelbrot set in green (grain size 300 pixels),
 - Mandelbrot_at_600.png ⟶ Representation of the Mandelbrot set in blue (grain size 600 pixels),